AidanBachmann/Standard-Map/README.md

 which can be derived form the unitless form of the kicked rotor Hamiltonian:

 $H(p,\theta ) = \frac{p^2}{2} + K\sin{\theta}\displaystyle\sum_{n=-\infty}^{\infty}\delta (t - n).$

+For smaller values of $K$ ($K\sim 0.1$), the map is mostly stable.
+However, as $K$ increases, the map exhibits chaotic behavior (i.e., some orbits are area filling).
+The figure at the top was generated using $K = 0.971635$, which exhibits large regions of choas with several basins of stability.

+# Usage
+To generate \mint{python3 main.py}